-\begin{remark} To put results into perspective we compare our GE bounds to the GE bounds based on the Rademacher complexity in \cite{Neyshabur2015}, which hold for DNNs with ReLUs: provided that the energy of the training samples is bounded.
-Although the bounds \eqref{eq:GE_bound1}-\eqref{eq:GE_bound4} and \eqref{eq:erc_bahaviour} are not directly comparable, since the bounds based on the robustness framework rely on an underlying assumption on the data (covering number), there is still a remarkable difference between them.
-The behaviour \eqref{eq:erc_bahaviour} suggests that the GE grows exponentially with the network depth even if the product of the Frobenious norms of all the weight matrices is fixed, which is due to the term $2^L$.
-The bounds \eqref{eq:GE_bound1}-\eqref{eq:GE_bound4}, on the other hand, imply that the GE does not increase with the number of layers provided that the spectral/Frobenious norms of the weight matrices are bounded.
-Moreover, if we take the DNN to have weight matrices with orthonormal rows then the GE behaves as $\oneo{\sqrt{m}} (C_M)^{k/2}$ (according to \eqref{eq:GE_bound3} and assuming $o(s_i) \geq 1, i = 1, \ldots, m$), and therefore relies only on the complexity of the underlying data manifold and not on the network depth.
-This provides a possible answer to the open question of \cite{Neyshabur2015} that depth independent capacity control is possible in a DNN with ReLUs.
+and the energy of training samples is bounded then: Although the bounds \eqref{eq:GEbound_manifold_DNN} and \eqref{eq:erc_bahaviour} are not directly comparable, since the bounds based on the robustness framework rely on an underlying assumption on the data (covering number), there is still a remarkable difference between them.
+The behaviour in \eqref{eq:erc_bahaviour} suggests that the GE grows exponentially with the network depth even if the product of the Frobenious norms of all the weight matrices is fixed, which is due to the term $2^L$.
+The bound in (34) and the constraint sets in \eqref{eq:cset1}-\eqref{eq:cset4}, on the other hand, imply that the GE does not increase with the number of layers provided that the spectral/Frobenious norms of the weight matrices are bounded.
+Moreover, if we take the DNN to have weight matrices with orthonormal rows then the GE behaves as $\oneo{\sqrt{m}} (C_M)^{k/2}$ (assuming $o(s_i) \geq 1, i = 1, \ldots, m$), and therefore relies only on the complexity of the underlying data manifold and not on the network depth.
+This provides a possible answer to the open question of \cite{Neyshabur2015} that depth independent capacity control is possible in DNNs with ReLUs. \end{remark}